Is Your Business Franchisable?

-Here a few things to consider as you determine if your business model could succeed as a franchise.
+Here are a few things to consider as you determine if your business model could succeed as a franchise.

 - You need a superior product or service that is in enough demand to encourage other entrepreneurs to buy into it.

 - Your business system must be teachable.
 A franchisor develops a detailed operating manual explaining every aspect of running the business and also provides training to prospective owners.
-If your company is overly dependent on your unique skill sets or knowledge, it will be difficult if not impossible to sufficiently train others to be as successful as you.
+If your company is overly dependent on your unique skill sets or knowledge, it will be difficult, if not impossible, to sufficiently train others to be as successful as you.

 - Your business concept must be easy to duplicate in multiple locations.
 If it can only function in specific geographic areas, it may not be franchisable on a large scale.